 Whilst your video conferencing tool will help facilitate your online classroom sessions, supercharging engagement levels and making your online classes fun may require additional support.
 Luckily, there are a variety of tools out there that can aid you in your quest for online learning perfection.

 We particularly recommend implementing some game mechanics within your online classroom.
 There’s a wealth of research that shows us that gamification is a useful engagement tool.
-This is particularly true if you’ve taken the time to craft your gamification strategy based around what you know about your students.
+This is particularly true if you’ve taken the time to craft your gamification strategy based on what you know about your students.

-For instance, you could use a free online badge making tool to provide virtual badges to students who ask good questions.
+For instance, you could use a free online badge-making tool to provide virtual badges to students who ask good questions.
 Or you could keep a virtual leaderboard based on quiz results.
 Just make sure this is regularly refreshed to prevent disengagement or demotivation.

 Tip 13: Seek Feedback From Your Students

-Last, but certainly not least, don’t forget to solicit feedback from your students on a regular basis.
+Last, but certainly not least, don’t forget to solicit feedback from your online students on a regular basis.
 This will help you to ensure you are meeting the needs of your audience and improve your approach.

 There’s a good chance that hosting an online classroom is new to you.
 As such, this feedback is invaluable.
 It will enable you to address concerns, make subtle changes and build your confidence.
 You’ll need all the help you can get to make your online classes as fun as possible.